ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Successfully sold stock",
+      "message": "Successfully deleted card from deck"
-      "statusCode": 200
     }
     ```

-- Error response: Couldn't find a Stock with the specified symbol that the user owns.
+- Error response: Couldn't find a deck with the specified id

-  - Status Code: 400
+  - Status Code: 404
   - Headers:
     - Content-Type: application/json
   - Body:

     ```json
     {
-      "message": "You do not own this stock",
+      "message": "Deck couldn't be found",
-      "statusCode": 400
+      "statusCode": 404
     }
     ```

-- Error response: Quantity being sold is greater than quantity owned
+-Error response: Deck does not contain this Card

-  - Status Code: 400
+ - Status Code: 404
   - Headers:
     - Content-Type: application/json
     - Body:

       ```json
       {
-      "message": "You can not sell more stock than you own",
+        "message": "Deck does not contain this Card",
+        "statusCode": 404
+      }
+      ```

+- Error response: Only the creator of a deck may remove a card

+  - Status Code: 403
+  - Headers:
+    - Content-Type: application/json
+  - Body:

+    ```json
+    {
+      "message": "Only the creator of a deck may remove a card",
-      "statusCode": 400
+      "statusCode": 403
     }
     ```